christiancodes/bloodstones/README.md

-# BLOODSTONES: Transfusions
+# BLOODSTONES

 ![A set of Bloodstones](images/classic-bloodstones.jpg "A set of Bloodstones.
 Acrylic on hematite.")

-## WHAT ARE BLOODSTONES?

-A universal, open source board game mod.
-Bloodstones can augment virtually any board game.
+Bloodstones are a universal, open source board game mod.
+They can augment virtually any board game.

-A set of "classic" Bloodstones is comprised of **5 similar pieces of [hematite](https://en.wikipedia.org/wiki/Hematite), each marked with the symbol of a blood droplet.** Game augmentations are called "Transfusions", and owners of Bloodstones are known as "Bloodkeepers".
+A set of "classic" Bloodstones is comprised of 5 similar pieces of [hematite](https://en.wikipedia.org/wiki/Hematite), each marked with the symbol of a blood droplet.
+Game augmentations are called "Transfusions", and owners of Bloodstones are allowed to call themselves "Bloodkeepers".

 ## RULES

 The rules of Bloodstones are flexible and can be determined by players.
-However, one mechanic must be present: **the sacrifice of a drop of blood per Bloodstone.**
+However, one mechanic must be present:

+**The sacrifice of a single drop of blood.**

-A player, for example, might have to sacrifice blood if:
+A player, for example, might have to sacrifice if:

  - they lose a Bloodstone they started with,